AbhishekRS4/AbhishekRS4/README.md

 ## :man_technologist: About Me
+* I am from 🇮🇳, an AI Engineer working currently in the intersection of machine learning, computer vision, remote sensing image analysis, and geospatial domains for earth observation
 * 👨🏽‍🎓 I am a growing Machine Learning (ML) Researcher / Engineer / Practitioner / Developer.
-I am a fast and life-long learning professional.
+I am a fast and life-long learning professional
-* I am from 🇮🇳, an AI Engineer working currently in the intersection of machine learning, computer vision, remote sensing image analysis, and geospatial domains for earth observation
-* 📧 If you would like to contact me, you can reach me here - [abhishek.r.satyanarayana.4@gmail.com](mailto:abhishek.r.satyanarayana.4@gmail.com),
+* 📧 If you would like to contact me, you can reach me here - [abhishek.r.satyanarayana.4@gmail.com](mailto:abhishek.r.satyanarayana.4@gmail.com)

 ## Portfolio and contact info